The Third Capacity: Relational Presence

 Relational Presence is the bridge.
 It's the capacity that lets you take your solid internal foundation and bring it into relationship.

-And from that place of presence, you can take the fourth capacity: Clarifying Action.
+And from that place of presence, you can apply the fourth capacity: Clarifying Action.

 When you stop projecting and managing, you might see something you don't want to see.